Diversity at Stanford

-Here are four messages that we often hear from prospective applicants:
+Here are four statements that we often hear from prospective applicants:

 "If I didn’t go to a good high school, I shouldn't even apply."

-Stanford uses a holistic evaluation process, which means that we consider your application in your individual context—we will not compare you to students from schools down the street, or across the globe.
-An important question is: did you take advantage of the academic and extracurricular opportunities that were available to you at your school?
+As part of the holistic evaluation process, we consider your application in your individual context—we will not compare you to students from schools down the street, or across the globe.
+An important question is: did I take advantage of the academic and extracurricular opportunities that were available to me at my school?